bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 timewarp vulnerability][news316 timewarp].
 Testnet4 included a fix for the original [time warp][topic time warp] vulnerability, but developer Zawy discovered in August a new exploit that could reduce difficulty by about 94%.
-Mark “Murch” Erhardt further developed the attack to allow reducing difficulty to its minimum value.
+Mark "Murch" Erhardt further developed the attack to allow reducing difficulty to its minimum value.
 Several solutions were proposed and tradeoffs between them were still being [discussed][news332 ccsf] in December.